angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 effective in *risking* jamming a pile without putting too many cards into the graveyard which may be returned with Endurance and also still being able to have another Oracle in reserve if the first one doesn't work out.
-What is nice is that even if they were to Endurance you here you library would become (randomised after the first TO) some variation of the following:
+What is nice is that even if they were to Endurance you here, your library would become (randomised past the first TO, still on top of the library) some variation of the following:

 :::row{variant=pile}